What Is A Government/GLC Personal Loan?

 Overall, government and GLC personal loans provide a convenient and cost-effective way for eligible employees to access financing with less stress.

-What is Biro Angkasa and how is it related to government personal loans?
+What is Biro Angkasa and how is it related to government personal loan?

 Biro Angkasa, officially known as Angkatan Koperasi Kebangsaan Malaysia Berhad (ANGKASA), operates the Angkasa Salary Deduction System (SPGA).
 It is a vital system that facilitates the repayment of loans for government and Government-Linked Company (GLC) employees in Malaysia.
 This system provides a unique advantage for civil servants, offering a convenient and secure way to manage their financial commitments.